 Fallout 76 trailer

-So far there has been a Fallout 76 reveal trailer, an extended E3 2018 version, and a host of gameplay trailers.
+So far there has been a Fallout 76 reveal trailer, an extended E3 2018 version, a cinematic in-game cinematic intro teaser, and a host of gameplay trailers.
 The extended Fallout 76 E3 2018 trailer above gives us a much better look at the post-apocalyptic West Virginia setting and some hints at what the Fallout 76 gameplay will be like.

 The extended Fallout 76 trailer confirms much of what we expected following the teases of the reveal.
 First is the setting: John Denver’s Take Me Home, Country Roads song plays once again but, this time, we get to see the country roads of West Virginia, now confirmed as the Fallout 76 setting.
 We can also see some of the new monsters we will be fighting – including a huge winded beast – which take inspiration from local folklore.